It’s crunch time!

 Decorating and Party Planning

-• Decorate a tree in your yard or neighborhood for the birds.
-Hang seed bells, suet blocks, and pine cones covered in peanut butter and bird seed.
+- Decorate a tree in your yard or neighborhood for the birds.
+Hang seed bells, suet blocks, and pine cones covered in peanut butter and birdseed.
 Be sure to use a variety of wild bird seed, black oil sunflower seeds, and thistle.
 Then gather with your family to watch the varieties of birds that visit.

 Giving and Receiving

-- When thinking about giving and asking for gifts, think about things that don’t need to be wrapped and won’t create waste.
-How about a dance class or music or art lessons?
-What about fun experiences like circus or museum tickets?
+- When thinking about giving and asking for gifts, think about things that don’t require wrapping, like classes and experiences.
+How about a tap-dancing class or music or art lessons?
+What about fun experiences, like movie or museum tickets?